avalon60/ctk_theme_builder/docs/control-panel.md

 #### Select Theme
 This is a drop-down menu which allows you to select a theme, on which to begin work.
 The list is generated based upon entries in your user theme location (please see the Preferences section).

+Note that a "TestCard" theme is automatically included when you install CTk Theme Builder.
+This intentionally includes some gaudy colours.
+If you are new to CustomTkinter theme files, you can use this as a scratch theme, to experiment and discover how widget property changes, effect changes in the widget rendering.
+Be aware that this theme will be overwritten whenever you perform an upgrade to the app.

 #### Preview Appearance
 This option allows you to switch the *Preview Panel* (covered in a later section)  between the CustomTkinter *Light* and *Dark* modes.